radekg/kafka-protocol-go/README.md

 - Does not use goroutines.
 - Does not use channels.

+Which results in:

-Which results in being able to compile with [tinygo-org/tinygo](https://github.com/tinygo-org/tinygo).
+- Being able to compile with [tinygo-org/tinygo](https://github.com/tinygo-org/tinygo).
+- Because it can be compiled with _tinygo_, it can be compiled with [tetratelabs/proxy-wasm-go-sdk](https://github.com/tetratelabs/proxy-wasm-go-sdk).
+  - Which means that it can be used as a foundation for Envoy WebAssembly Layer 7 proxies.

 ## Why forking?